Cinema-Paradiso-76/cinema-paradiso/README.md

 # Cinema Paradiso

 ```
-App, built using frontend React+Redux and backend using Django
+Cinema Paradiso, built using frontend React+Redux and backend using Django
 ```

 ## Description